Jenna Arnold

 Jenna Arnold (born Jennifer S Arnold on July 1, 1981) is an American activist, entrepreneur and author of Raising Our Hands (2020).
-She is known as the co-founder of ORGANIZE, for her work at the United Nations and MTV, and was a National Organizer for the 2017 Women's March on Washington.
-Oprah has called Arnold one of the "100 Awakened Leaders who are using their voice and talent to elevate humanity".
-She is a frequent contributor on the subjects of American identity, politics and foreign policy on FOX, CNN, and MSNBC.
+She is known as the co-founder of ORGANIZE, for her work at the United Nations and MTV, and was a national organizer for the 2017 Women's March on Washington.
+Oprah Winfrey has called Arnold one of the "100 Awakened Leaders who are using their voice and talent to elevate humanity".
+She is a frequent contributor on the subjects of American identity, politics and foreign policy on Fox News, CNN, and MSNBC.

 Early life

-Arnold was born and raised in Elkins Park, outside Philadelphia, PA, where she attended Abington Friends School.
-She received a B.S.
-Ed. with a Minor in Astrophysics from University of Miami in 2003 and an M.A. in International Education Development from Columbia University Teachers College in 2005.”
+Arnold was born and raised in Elkins Park, outside Philadelphia, Pennsylvania, where she attended Abington Friends School.
+She received a bachelor of science in education with a minor in astrophysics from University of Miami in 2003 and a master of arts in international education development from Columbia University Teachers College in 2005.”

 Career

-Arnold began her career as an elementary school teacher in Miami-Dade Public Schools and Los Angeles Unified School District.
+Arnold began her career as an elementary school teacher in Miami-Dade County Public Schools and the Los Angeles Unified School District.

-While an Education and Media Specialist at the United Nations, Arnold created multi-platform programming with A-list celebrities like Jay-Z and Angelina Jolie.
+While an education and media specialist at the United Nations, Arnold created multi-platform programming with such A-list celebrities as Jay-Z and Angelina Jolie.

 Arnold founded PressPlay, a strategic advising agency focusing on global issues.
-Arnold's most high profile show, “Exiled!”, was predicated on uprooting sheltered, affluent American teenagers to live with indigenous communities throughout Kenya, Thailand, Panama, Namibia, Brazil, India, Vanuatu, Norway, and Peru.
-“Exiled!” aired in over one hundred countries.
-Exiled! was sold to MTV, where Arnold became one of Viacom's youngest Executive Producers.
+Arnold's most high-profile show, Exiled, was predicated on uprooting sheltered, affluent American teenagers to live with indigenous communities throughout Kenya, Thailand, Panama, Namibia, Brazil, India, Vanuatu, Norway, and Peru.
+Exiled aired in over one hundred countries and was sold to MTV, where Arnold became one of Viacom's youngest executive producers.

 Arnold is the co-founder of ORGANIZE, a non-profit organization focused on reforming the US organ donation system and increasing patient access to lifesaving transplants.
-Their work will lead to 7,300 more organ transplants a year, save Medicare at least $1 billion in dialysis costs annually, and increase transplant equity.
-ORGANIZE produced advocacy campaigns, which the New York Times called one of the year's "Biggest Ideas in Social Change", built the first centralized organ donor registry, and was an Innovator in Residence in the Office of the Secretary in the U.S. Department of Health and Human Services, which led to groundbreaking research.
-This led to an Executive Order signed by the Trump Administration that proposed a new HHS rule that received bi-partisan support from the Senate Finance Committee, the House Committee on Oversight and Reform, Senator Warren (D-MA), Blumenthal (D-CT), Grassley (R-IA), and Young (R-IN).
+The organization's work is projected to lead to 7,300 more organ transplants a year, save Medicare at least $1 billion in kidney dialysis costs annually, and increase transplant equity.
+ORGANIZE produced advocacy campaigns, which the New York Times called one of the year's "Biggest Ideas in Social Change", built the first centralized organ donor registry, and was an Innovator in Residence in the Office of the Secretary in the U.S. Department of Health and Human Services (HHS), which led to groundbreaking research.
+This led to an executive order signed by the Trump Administration that proposed a new HHS rule that received bi-partisan support from the Senate Finance Committee; the House Committee on Oversight and Reform; and Senators Warren (D-MA), Blumenthal (D-CT), Grassley (R-IA), and Young (R-IN).
 Arnold was a featured presenter at the White House Organ Donation Summit, which also included major partnership announcements with Facebook, Twitter, Instagram, and NASA, and a $300 million bioengineering investment from the United States Department of Defense.